arushirai1/binary-tree-code/README.md

-This project provides implementations of searching, sorting, and removing algorithms for binary (search) trees in Java.
+This project provides implementations of searching, sorting, and removal algorithms for binary (search) trees in Java.